 This vehicle has safety belt pretensioners for front outboard occupants.
 Although the safety belt pretensioners cannot be seen, they are part of the safety belt assembly.
-They can help tighten the safety belts during the early stages of a moderate to severe frontal and near frontal crash and will deploy in side, rear and rollover events if the threshold conditions for pretensioner activation are met.
+They can help tighten the safety belts during the early stages of a moderate to severe frontal, near frontal, or rear crash if the threshold conditions for pretensioner activation are met.
+Safety belt pretensioners can also help tighten the safety belts in a side crash or rollover event.